x94fujo6rpg/AzurLaneFleet/README.md

 If you have followed some players on `bilibili` `NGA` `CN Wiki` you will know
 ~~`certain anonymous inorganic compound`, `#\d{4}`, `those who make the Tier List`...etc~~

-If you realy want to peek at how crazy it is
+If you really want to peek at how crazy it is
 Try [航母調速對軸表](https://wiki.biligame.com/blhx/%E8%88%AA%E6%AF%8D%E8%B0%83%E9%80%9F%E5%AF%B9%E8%BD%B4%E8%A1%A8)
 It's CN EXCEL calculate table, just and only for the carrier takeoff time-axis in META battles